hulihanapplications/axiom/README.md

 ## Installation

-Place the `axiom` directory in `public/themes`, inside your redmine directory.
+Place the this directory in `public/themes/axiom`, inside your redmine directory.

 Or, if you're lazy and have git on your server: